Science Café Past Presentations

 Auburn Universtiy/ M.S.
 University of Antananarivo, Madagascar,

-Madagascar and a New Idea for Community-based Ecotourism
+Discussion Title: Madagascar and a New Idea for Community-based Ecotourism

 Madagascar, the fourth largest island in the world, is home to a unique group of organisms including the iconic lemurs and baobabs, in habitats that range from tropical rainforest, mangroves, and coral reefs, to the spiny desert.
 Nearly 80% of all species on the island are found nowhere else in the world.
 On the other side of the world, east of southern Africa, and biologically very different from us, this strange land is a common dream for many of us who love to travel and hope to view the world’s biodiversity.
 The huge island is also home to the gentle Malagasy—indigenous people of Madagascar—who are among the poorest nations in the world, despite the potential of their natural resources.
 Most of their island home has been converted to agriculture and living space.
 These hard-working people utilize nearly all resources available to them to produce food, build homes, and care for their families in a primitive life-style, but receive little benefit from the National Parks that preserve the remaining habitats unique to this island.